-Greek FM travels to Turkey for talks on fraught ties
+Greek, Turkish FMs meet to mend ties, trade barbs instead

-The visit is the first between the two nations following a tumultuous year.
+The visit was the first by a Greek minister following a tumultuous year.
 Angered by what it perceived to be a lack of support for its policies in Syria, Turkey announced last year that it was opening its western borders, prompting thousands of migrants to gather at entry points to Greece, which promptly closed them down.
 This led to chaotic scenes at the frontier.

 Tension flared again in the summer over maritime boundaries and energy exploration rights in the eastern Mediterranean, leading to a military buildup that featured warships from the two countries facing off.
 The dispute strained Ankara’s relations with the whole European Union.